Guide

 Autonomous QA costs money upfront.
 Benefits like “reduced maintenance” are hard to quantify before you’ve experienced them.
 Teams used to free open-source tools question the investment.

-Solution: Calculate current QA costs—salaries, infrastructure, opportunity cost of delayed releases, cost of production bugs.
+Calculate current QA costs—salaries, infrastructure, opportunity cost of delayed releases, cost of production bugs.
 Start with a pilot to demonstrate measurable ROI.

 Team Resistance